Zowe-Java-SDK/ZosShell/README.md

     cat
-    cd <arg>                 - where arg is a dataset value or empty ls <arg>                 - where arg is a dataset value or empty ls -l <arg>              - where arg is a dataset value or empty ps
+    cd <arg>                 - where arg is a dataset value or empty get <arg>                - where arg is a job name - output job log ls <arg>                 - where arg is a dataset value or empty ls -l <arg>              - where arg is a dataset value or empty ps
     ps <arg>                 - where arg is a task/job name
     pwd
-    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value uname
+    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value tail <arg1> <arg2>       - where arg1 is job name, arg2 is optional and is line limit - tail job log uname
     whoami